phanx-wow/ItemTooltipCleaner/README.txt

 Removes extraneous lines from item tooltips, including:

+* Blank lines
+* Crafting Reagent, Made by X, Soulbound, Unique, Unique-Equipped, etc.
+* Difficulty tags (Raid Finder, Normal, Heroic, Mythic)
 * Durability
-* Equipment sets
+* Equipment manager sets that include the item
-* Raid Finder, Flexible, and Heroic difficulty tags
-* Instructions for socketing and stack purchasing
-* Made by ____ tags
-* Reforged tags
 * Requirements for class, level, race, reputation, and tradeskill
+* Set bonuses and the list of items in the set
-* Soulbound tags
+* Socketing instructions
 * Transmogrified label, info, or both
-* Unique, Unique-Equipped, and Unique (N) tags
 * Upgrade level
+* Vendor purchase instructions
-* Vendor values when not at a vendor, at the auction house, or choosing a quest reward
+* Vendor values when not at a vendor, not at the auction house, and not choosing a quest reward

 It also lets you change the color of bonus lines and enchant lines to help make them more distinct.

-Item Tooltip Cleaner is compatible with RatingBuster and other addons that read stats from the tooltip.

 Usage